craigleili/GenZI/README.md

 ## Data

-The data and pretrained models can be found [here](https://1drv.ms/u/s!Alg6Vpe53dEDgrcBClkV5NvqydM9Xg?e=nsyPeU).
+The 3D scene data and our generation results can be found [here](https://1drv.ms/u/s!Alg6Vpe53dEDgrcBClkV5NvqydM9Xg?e=nsyPeU).
 Extract the content of the zipped file to the root directory of the code.

 ## Running